GSA/catalog-db/README.md

 Build the container.

-    $ docker build -t catalog-db .
+    $ make build

-Then run the container on an alternative port.

-    $ docker run -it -p 9000:5432 catalog-db

-Connect from your localhost to test it.
+Start the container.

+    $ make start

+With the db container started, connect to the database from a new terminal.

+    $ make psql
-    $ psql -p 9000 -U postgres -h localhost ckan
+    docker-compose exec db psql -U postgres ckan psql (10.4 (Debian 10.4-2.pgdg90+1), server 9.3.23)
+    Type "help" for help.

+    ckan=#

+Bring the db container down.

+    $ make clean

 ## Tests

 Test are run in a `test` container that makes assertions against the built image.
-This is done with docker-compose.

     $ make test